JohanDelao/web102_prework/README.md

 Submitted by: **Johan Delao**

 **SeaFunder** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Link: https://johandelao.github.io/web102_prework/

 Time spent: **6** hours spent in total